-The Hambletonian is the most
+The Hambletonian is the most prestigious race for

-The Hambletonian is the first,
+The Hambletonian is the first, and most

-and most prestigious event in the United States Trotting Triple Crown races.
+prestigious event in the United States Trotting Triple Crown races.

 Since its inception in 1955, only nine horses have won all three races,